Sample Ceremony: Cosmic Love, Updated 8-23-2022

 The Announcement

-NAME and NAME, I am honored to now pronounce you husband/wife/partner and husband/wife/partner.
+NAME and NAME, I am honored to now pronounce you officially married.

 Congratulations!
 You may kiss!